 Now more than ever, it is possible for many different types of professionals to work from home.
-As technology becomes increasingly pervasive and more companies move their operations online, many tasks can become completed remotely.

 If you're thinking about working from home, you should make a strategic plan to approach your employer.
 Decide on what type of schedule you would be interested in, and what would work best for both you and your company.

 Be prepared to be flexible when negotiating a work from home arrangement.
 The more flexibility you suggest to your employer, the better your chances of getting a “yes” answer.

 How to Ask Your Boss to Work From Home

 Prepare Your Case

 Build a case based on business needs.
 Working from home may help you save money, cut down on your commute, and otherwise boost your work-life balance.
 But don’t lead with the benefits to you.
 Start by outlining the gains for the company.
 Emphasize cost savings, productivity gains, and other ways in which working from home will help the organization reach its goals.

 Know company policy.
 Your employer may already have a formal telecommuting policy in place, in which case you’ll want to know it before you sit down to talk to your boss.
 If your employee handbook doesn’t refer directly to flexible work options, consider what you’ve seen around the office.
 Do other employees work from home, and if so, which employees, how often, and how does that work?